In October 2017, Apple opened pre-orders for its eagerly awaited iPhone X. Within minutes, demand outstripped the company’s initial supply.

 The retailer puts in an order with a wholesaler based on the number of customer orders it receives.
-To have a small buffer stock, the retailer may order a few more units than needed.
+To have a small buffer stock (aka stock out inventory) the retailer may order a few more units than needed.

 The wholesaler uses this order from the retailer to inform its own orders from the distributor.